Internal Research Funding

 There will be opportunities for collaborative funding arising from the Health Innovation Partnership.
 Please check the HIP website for the latest information.

-Details of a variety of studentship competitions can be found on the Graduate School website.
+Details of a variety of studentship competitions can be found on the Doctoral and Researcher College website.

 Other Internal Funding

 There are potentially other internal funding opportunities depending on external allocations and details will be posted on this page when relevant.

 Previously these have included:

 - Research England: In previous years, we have been allocated Research England funding in specific areas, including Policy Support and Participatory Research.

 - Impact Development funds

 For general information related to RETF and NIRD, please contact Dawn Cobbold, Executive Administration Manager (Vice-Chancellor’s Office)

 For information related to Research Travel Grants, please contact Eleanor Saxon, Senior Governance Officer

 For Information related to Studentship Schemes, please contact Elena Bedisti, Director of Doctoral and Researcher College Services